Baking Cakes at home 2/2 Cake Decoration

 Add the cream cheese mixture

-Use a spatula (or lowest mixer speed) to
+Use a spatula (or lowest mixer speed) to gently fold or mix until smooth and fluffy.

 Step 4 — Chill & Use: